 Since leaving AudioBoom I’ve been helping brands and clients create audio stories and podcasts.
 I am available to help produce, edit and develop an audience for your podcast.

 Headhunted from AudioBoom to emulate the success of my pro-bono work with National Student Pride, I joined Gay Star News as the Young Voices section editor delivering audio, video and multimedia storytelling.

 Quickly advancing to our Video Production Manager, I began coordinating our Digital Pride festival and events.
 After developing a strategy to lead our video and audio output, I was promoted to Head of Broadcast.

 I took this strategic approach to Attitude Magazine‘s new role, Head of Digital Production.
 Where I ran branded content campaigns for Jaguar, launched new editorial video series including the successful LGBTQ Slang Challenge – and help the brand begin its pivot to digital.

 Growing up in the very average suburban commuter belt town of Basingstoke in the UK, struggling with being gay as a kid – I am passionate about the power of LGBT+ stories abilities to give young queer and beyond the binary youth a sign in our confusing world they are OK.

-Hit with major health difficulties aged 17, and now living with hidden disabilities and long term conditions, I am keen to tell stories about people with disabilities whether they are hidden, physical or mental health.
+Hit with significant health difficulties aged 17, and now living with hidden disabilities and long term conditions, I am keen to tell stories about people with disabilities whether they are invisible, physical or mental health.